-Premier High School of North Little Rock (the Charter School) is an open-enrollment public charter school established by ResponsiveEd Texas (formerly Responsive Education Solutions, Inc.), a nonprofit organization incorporated under the laws of the State of Texas.
+Premier High School of North Little Rock (the Charter School) is an open-enrollment public charter school operated by ResponsiveEd Arkansas (the sponsoring organization, hereinafter referred to as RAR), a nonprofit, nonsectarian, tax-exempt organization incorporated under the laws of the State of Texas.

-ResponsiveEd Texas (the sponsoring organization, hereinafter referred to as RTX), a nonsectarian tax-exempt organization, was granted a charter by the Arkansas State Board of Education (the State Board) effective July 1, 2019, to operate an open-enrollment charter school through June 30, 2024.
-The Charter School, which is operated by RTX in accordance with the ADE Rules and Regulations Governing Charter Schools, offers educational opportunities to students in grade levels from ninth through twelfth grade with an enrollment cap of 240.
+Effective July 1, 2019, ResponsiveEd Texas (RTX) was granted a charter by the Arkansas State Board of Education (the State Board) to operate the Charter School through June 30, 2024.
+The Charter School was subsequently transferred to ResponsiveEd Arkansas, effective July 1, 2023.
+The Charter School, which is operated by RAR in accordance with the ADE Rules and Regulations Governing Charter Schools, offers educational opportunities to students in grade levels from ninth through twelfth grade with an enrollment cap of 250.

-As discussed in Note 8, the Charter School is a party to certain agreements and shares certain common board members with RTX and Blue Learning (formerly known as Responsive Education School Services).
+As discussed in Note 8, the Charter School is a party to certain agreements and shares certain common board members with RTX and Blue Learning.
 Blue Learning provides management functions in addition to RTX.
-Also, the Charter School shares common board members with Founders Classical Academies of Arkansas, Premier High Schools of Arkansas (formerly known as Premier High School of Little Rock), and Premier High School of Springdale, hereinafter referred to as the Related Charter Schools.
+Also, the Charter School shares common board members with Founders Classical Academies of Arkansas, Premier High Schools of Arkansas, and Premier High School of Springdale, hereinafter referred to as the Related Charter Schools.

 These financial statements include only balances and transactions directly attributable to the Charter School.
-They do not include any balances or transactions attributable to RTX, Blue Learning, or the Related Charter Schools other than amounts due from or due to these organizations.
+They do not include any balances or transactions attributable to RAR, RTX, Blue Learning, or the Related Charter Schools other than amounts due from or due to these organizations.